The tents at Mdonya Old River Camp are set wide apart under shady acacias.

 Safari activities at Mdonya focus largely on game drives in open-topped 4x4 vehicles.
 Game drives here usually go out with two guides, one as a driver and the more experienced standing up to spot wildlife; this maximises your chances of great game sightings, and frees up the guide to chat with you without having to concentrate on the driving.
 Mdonya's guides have a good level of knowledge and know the park very well; if you have a particular interest, we'd expect them to do their best to take it into account.

-Our viewMany camps which offer high levels of luxury can feel quite detached from the bush, but the simple Mdonya Old River Camp feels closely connected with its surroundings – and the game that walks through seems to feel the same!
-This natural theme that is key to its charm and character, augmented by a fun and attentive team who, on our last visit in 2012, did their best to ensure that every guest enjoyed their stay.
+Our viewMany camps that offer high levels of luxury can feel quite detached from the bush, but the simple Mdonya Old River Camp feels closely connected with its surroundings – and the game that walks through seems to feel the same!
+The natural theme that is key to the camp's charm and character is augmented by a fun and attentive team who, on our last visit in 2012, did their best to ensure that every guest enjoyed their stay.

 Ideal length of stay: Spend at least three nights here to explore the area.